launchdarkly/Channel-Reaper-autoarchive/README.md

 A channel will be archived by this script is it doesn't meet any of the following criteria:

-- Has non-bot messages in the past 60 days.
+- Has non-bot messages in the past `X` days. (variable value)
 - Is whitelisted.
 A channel is considered to be whitelisted if the channel name contains keywords in the WHITELIST_KEYWORDS environment variable.
 Multiple keywords can be provided, separated by comma.

 ## What Happens When A Channel Is Archived By This Script

-- *Don't panic!
+- \*Don't panic!
 It can be unarchived by following [these instructions](https://get.slack.help/hc/en-us/articles/201563847-Archive-a-channel#unarchive-a-channel) However all previous members would be kicked out of the channel and not be automatically invited back.
 - A message will be dropped into the channel saying the channel is being auto archived because of low activity
 - You can always whitelist a channel if it indeed needs to be kept despite meeting the auto-archive criteria.